I Really Like You: Commercial performance

 In Canada, "I Really Like You" debuted at number 14 on the Canadian Hot 100 issued for March 21, 2015, marking Jepsen's seventh top 40 hit in Canada.

 In the United States, "I Really Like You" debuted at number 48 on the Billboard Hot 100 on March 21, 2015, selling 38,000 copies in its first week.
 It peaked at number 39 on 2 May 2015, marking Jepsen's third top 40 hit in the United States.

 In the United Kingdom, the song debuted and peaked at number three on the UK Singles Chart on May 3, 2015 – for week ending date May 9, 2015 – a position it maintained for two consecutive weeks.
 In September 2020, the song re-entered the UK iTunes chart and has remained inside the top 100 for two months since.

 Music video

-The music video was directed by Peter Glanz.
-Jepsen filmed part of the song's music video on 16 February 2015, in front of the Mondrian Hotel in Manhattan alongside Tom Hanks, Justin Bieber and a troupe of dancers.
+The music video, which stars American actor and filmmaker Tom Hanks, was directed by Peter Glanz.
+Jepsen filmed part of the song's music video on 16 February 2015, in front of the Mondrian Hotel in Manhattan alongside Hanks, Justin Bieber and a troupe of dancers.
 Also making cameo appearances in the video are Rudy Mancuso and King Bach, well-known users of the short-form video sharing application Vine.
 The video was released on 6 March 2015.
 CBC Music's Nicolle Weeks described it as "a more affable version" of the music video for The Verve's "Bitter Sweet Symphony" (1997).
 The music video has been rated as one of 10 Best Music Videos of 2015 (So Far) by the readers of Billboard.